 HOW TO PACK SUSTAINABLY

-Having a tough time wondering what to pack for NWSS?
+Are you having a tough time wondering what to pack for NWSS?
 We got you covered!
-Our Green Team has come up with some earth friendly items to bring along with you to NWSS to be the most sustainable attendee out there!
+Our Green Team has come up with some earth-friendly items to bring along with you to NWSS to be the most sustainable attendee out there!

 The less waste we create, the more clean the grounds will be, and that means more space to dance!